pipe-cd/pipecd/docs/rfcs/0007-deployment-chain.md

 Or a variant of that requirement, when users want to roll out their applications to their cluster one by one based on its region.
 As the same below image, the order of the rolling out deployment should be flex, supports both sequential and parallel.

 ![image](assets/deployment-chain-region.png)
-Use-case <3>: chain of deployments contains application deployed across multiple region
+Use-case <3>: chain of deployments contains application deployed across multiple regions

 All the above requirements share the same thing in the context, that is: it can be done by users' deployment for their applications as PipeCD applications one by one and make trigger those deployments manually via console or make trigger via pull requests to those application configurations separately, but this all manual stub are tedious and difficult to manage smoothly.
 With this new __PipeCD deployment chain__ feature, all of those manual steps will be replaced, to keep the good point of using a CD system.